saniaharmine/stats220/README.md

 1. I love anything food-related: cooking, baking, nutrition — mainly eating.
 I even cracked my head open and got a concussion running down a hallway to get ice cream 😅
 2. Being outside and active keeps me sane, espically being a CS student.
 I love long walks, pilates, volleyball and the beach.
 3. I always understand statistics immideatly and never get confused.
-I would also *never* leave an assignment last minte then acidentendlly have my boyfriend delete it all 1 hour before its due HAHAHA i am not crying rn.
+I would also *never* leave an assignment last minte then acidentendlly delete it all 1 hour before its due HAHAHA i am not crying rn.

 <details>
 <summary>Reveal the lie</summary>